pranavrajaram/lights-out/README.md

 ## Introduction
 The dataset we analyzed in this project consists of information related to major power outages in the United States from 2000 to 2016.
 We thought this dataset would be valuable to look into because, according to census.gov, 33.9 million households are impacted by power outages in the US every year.
 So, being able to predict and better understand power outages would no doubt have a positive real world impact.
 With this in mind, the question we used as the framework for our analysis was **What are the causes and effects of major power outages in the United States?**

 The data we used was from the Purdue Engineering Research Data site, and a data dictionary from the article "A Multi-Hazard Approach to Assess Severe Weather-Induced Major Power Outage Risks in the U.S" was also provided.
 The data qualifies a "major" power outage as one that impacted at least 50,000 customers or had an unplanned firm load loss of at least 300 MW.
 The data incldues not only data points related to the power outage (duration, customers affected, etc.), but also details about regional electricity consumption patterns, economic characteristics, and climate information about the impacted areas.

+ADDED POPULATION!!!!!

+KEPT CUSTOMER COLUMNS.

 The original dataset had 1534 rows.
 Here are the columns we thought to be relevant to our analysis:
  - **OBS**: Lists the observation entry number in the dataframe.